Aditig2305/aws-ec2-static-website/README.md

 # Mini Project: Web Hosting on AWS EC2 with EBS Backup

-## Description
+## Project Overview
-Hosted a static website on AWS EC2 using Apache web server with data backup using EBS volume.
+This project demonstrates hosting a static website on an AWS EC2 instance with persistent storage using EBS volume.
+It covers EC2 launch, Apache installation, website deployment, and data backup using EBS snapshots.

 ## AWS Services Used
-- Amazon EC2
+- Amazon EC2 (Instance launch & configuration)
-- Amazon EBS
+- Amazon EBS (Volume attachment & backup)
-- Security Groups
+- Security Groups (HTTP & SSH access)
 - Apache Web Server

-## What I Did
+## Implementation Steps
-- Launched EC2 instance
+1. Launched an Amazon EC2 instance using Amazon Linux.
-- Configured security group (HTTP & SSH)
+2. Configured security group to allow HTTP and SSH access.
+3. Attached an EBS volume to the EC2 instance for persistent storage.
-- Installed Apache server
+4. Installed Apache web server on the EC2 instance.
-- Deployed static website
+5. Deployed static website files to the server.
-- Attached EBS volume
-- Created EBS snapshot for backup
+6. Created an EBS snapshot for backup and data recovery.
+7. Tested website using the public IP of EC2 instance.

-## Backup Details
+## Backup / Proof
 Website data is stored on EBS volume and backup is taken using EBS snapshot.

-## Screenshots
-Project screenshots are saved in a pdf file for reference.
+Screenshots of the setup and steps are saved in a Word file for reference.

-## Author
+## Outcome
-Aditi Gharge
+Successfully hosted a static website on AWS EC2 with reliable storage and backup.
+The project demonstrates basic AWS cloud deployment workflow and data reliability using EBS.